-So, do not wait to go for the paper cutter choke if you’re in a suitable position like the side control.
+So, do not wait for the paper cutter choke if you’re in a suitable position, like the side control.
 As a result, you’ll force your opponent to give up because the paper cutter is amongst the blood and air chokes category in jiu-jitsu.

 The clock choke is another impressive collar choke in Brazilian jiu-jitsu.
-Otherwise, it’s one of the most efficient chokes accessible out there.
+It’s one of the most efficient chokes accessible out there.
 So, what do you wait to become proficient in as soon as possible?

 Aside from that, a wise BJJ fighter can perform a clock choke from numerous jiu-jitsu positions, including the guard, turtle position, side control, mount, etc. However, the turtle position may be the best starting point to successfully finishing this choke technique.

-In the sport of ground combat, chokes bring a new level of difficulty and intricacy.
-However, before performing these mind-blowing movements properly, it is vital to learn the principles and build the skills necessary to safely and effectively.
+In ground combat, chokes bring a new level of difficulty and intricacy.
+However, before performing these mind-blowing movements properly, it is vital to learn the principles and build the skills necessary to perform safely and effectively.

-I hope this post will give you helpful knowledge about numerous collar chokes available in the world of jiu-jitsu.
+I hope this post will give you helpful knowledge about the numerous collar chokes available in jiu-jitsu.
 Consequently, you will develop a decisive attacking game with countless possibilities to end the fight.